requarks/wiki-docs/dev/api.md

 ## System

-Error codes in the **7xxx** range are dedicated to pages / rendering errors.
+Error codes in the **7xxx** range are dedicated to system related errors.

 | Code | Slug | Message |
 |------|------------------|-------------------------------------------|